gerryw1389/gerryw1389.github.io/_posts/2021-01-19-function-apps-with-logic-apps.md

    - Logic Apps themselves can have reoccurrence triggers or HTTP triggers.
    - Each of these can call Function Apps that will parse JSON payloads and respond back to the calling Logic App usually in sub-second time frames.
    - Much faster than [Azure Automation](https://automationadmin.com/2020/10/using-azure-automation-logic-apps-for-sftp) which is what we were currently using.
+   - For fast responses use [Function Apps](https://automationadmin.com/2021/01/function-app-source-control-pt-2/) and for long run async functions use [Durable Functions](https://automationadmin.com/2021/05/azure-durable-functions/)